cchrism0426/Lagrange/_posts/2020-07-21-tritone-substitution.md

 ![alt text]({{ site.github.url }}/assets/img/tritone-substitution/danny-boy-sub.png "Danny Boy Tritone Substitution.")

 Notice how it sounds a bit more dissonant and less vanilla.
+You also get the root movement of half steps instead of fifths.
 It's good to put these into your playing and change up your 2-5-1s.
 The 2-5-1 progression is a very common sound in jazz songs, so if you want your playing to sound less homogenous, you should reharmonize some of the 2-5-1s into tritone substitutions.

 ## The Theory